Working with R&I

 Patentability & Commercial Assessment

 Each Invention Report is evaluated for commercial potential and patentability.
-This assessment process is performed by Tech Ventures along with patent counsel and, as necessary, in consultation with external experts.
-Factors we consider in evaluating the commercial potential of an invention include: problems solved or unmet needs addressed by the technology, potential applications, market size, market landscape, potential competitors, potential partners, and potential challenges to commercialization.
+This assessment process is performed by the team along with patent counsel and, as necessary, in consultation with external experts.
+Factors we consider in evaluating the commercial potential of an invention include: problems solved or unmet needs addressed by the technology, potential applications, market size, market landscape, potential competitors, potential partners, and potential challenges to commercialisation.
 This report is submitted to your College with a recommendation on what action should be taken e.g. licensing, spin-out or further diligence.

-RSIO works with Inventors to prepare a non-confidential package of information about the invention.
-This is then sent to ‘relevant contacts in relevant companies identified through market research, networking activities, and/or prior business transactions.
+R&I works with Inventors to prepare a non-confidential package of information about the invention.
+This is then sent to relevant contacts in relevant companies identified through market research, networking activities, and/or prior business transactions.
 In many cases, inventors also have relevant connections with industry counterparts that can be approached.

 Incubation (Technical & Commercial)

 Most ideas from research require additional technical and commercial development before a company or an investor has sufficient confidence to enter an agreement.
-This means Inventors and RSIO must work together to generate a portfolio of information including prototypes, validation data, product development roadmaps, market/customer feedback and business plans.
-External funding is generally required for this purpose and RSIO can support seeking this from a range of sources including Scottish Enterprise Proof of Concept Fund, IP Group plc ‘Grub’ fund and initiatives such as the Research Council Follow-on-Funds or Wellcome Trust Translational Funds.
+This means Inventors and R&I must work together to generate a portfolio of information including prototypes, validation data, product development roadmaps, market/customer feedback and business plans.
+External funding is generally required for this purpose and R&I can support seeking this from a range of sources including Scottish Enterprise Proof of Concept Fund and initiatives such as the Research Council Follow-on-Funds or Wellcome Trust Translational Funds.

-RSIO aims to ensure that Inventions are licensed to companies who are committed to taking the technology to market.
+R&I aims to ensure that Inventions are licensed to companies who are committed to taking the technology to market.
 From the outset we will formulate a licensing strategy most appropriate for the opportunity and seek fair and reasonable commercial terms in return for either an exclusive or non-exclusive licence.
-We aim to ensure that our licensees have the best possible chance of success in the marketplace In some cases we will offer companies a ‘free’ licence under our EasyAccess IP program with the only commitment that they seek to exploit the technology within a three-year period.
+We aim to ensure that our licensees have the best possible chance of success in the marketplace.

 For certain technologies the most appropriate route for exploitation is via the creation of a spin-out company.
-RSIO actively supports this route via an exclusive partnership with early-stage investors, the IP Group plc.
-This partnership provides access to expertise in company creation, executive search, incubation funding and early-stage investment (up to £1m).
+R&I actively supports this route supporting Inventors and their teams to form partnerships with early-stage investors.
+These partnerships provide access to expertise in company creation, executive search, incubation funding and early-stage investment (up to £1m).